Matrix-11/BeamNG_Musicscript/README.md

 - Make sure you have python 3 and VLC Mediaplayer installed.
 Both 32/64bit according to your system

+- Program running, Volume increasing but no song playing:
-- Double check the path to your mp3 file
+Double check the path to your mp3 file

 - UDP Socket timeout:
-IP adress and Port number match with config.ini and BeamNG options
+IP adress and Port number have to match in config.ini and BeamNG options

 - Timeout while lag/new vehicle loading:
-Increase timeouttime in config.ini
+Increase `timeouttime` in config.ini

 - Song not looping:
 In order to loop the song the programm checks the songs progress (float 0-1)